 Score meaning

-Triage uses 1 - 10 scoring to reflect whether something is malicious or not.
+Triage uses 1 - 10 scoring to reflect whether an analysis is malicious or not.
 The following is an explanation of what each score means and what can cause this score.

 Note: it is important to look at the actual signatures that were triggered.
 The score is determined by these.